Tracing the Origins - Overseas Landscapes

 71莫里斯·丹尼斯《海浪》-编辑 拷贝.jpg

-At the end of the 19th century, the "Fauvism" was prevalent in France, where painters used bright and heavy colors and bold brushstrokes to create strong visual effects, revealing an expressionist tendency to pursue emotional expression.
-Maurice de Vladinck (France, 1876-1958) and Andre Delang were immersed in color research in their early days, and together they created the "Chartist School" as the source of the "Beast School".
-He said, "I increased the brightness of all colors and transformed everything I felt into a pure colored orchestral piece."
-Edvard Munch (Norway, 1863-1944) mostly used themes such as life, death, love, terror, and loneliness, summarizing exaggerated shapes with contrasting lines, color blocks, and simplicity.
-He expressed his feelings and emotions, and his art style influenced the formation of expressionism in Germany and Central Europe.
-Henri Matisse (France, 1869-1954) was skilled at refining the colors of natural objects with high purity, and combining flat color blocks according to certain internal needs to create a musical rhythm.
-He said, "I use colors as an expression of emotions, not plagiarism from nature."
-Andre Derain (France, 1880-1954) regarded colors as the soul of painting, and used subtle and elegant cool tones as the main colors in his creation.
-He abandoned subjective forms of expression as an expressionist style and devoted himself to establishing a mutual relationship with objects.
-He once said, "Realism has come to an end, while painting has just begun.".
-Albert Marquet (France, 1875-1947) conducted in-depth research on traditional art and was influenced by the artistic trend of the time.
-His painting style began to transition from Impressionist style to the dot color method in the New Impressionist style.
-The original "Fauvism" style depicted in his works was abandoned, and he pursued a sense of space with different brightness.
-Georges Rouault (France, 1871-1958) gradually developed his own artistic style in his contemplation of society and religion.
-His themes were expressed by boldly applying thin layers of dark red and blue and highlighting strong contours, creating quite melancholic and gloomy images.
-In his later years, his painting style was mostly thick and colorful, with thick lines highlighting the images.
-Henri Charles Manguin (France, 1874-1949) did not use straight lines to depict themes in his paintings, but instead used clever curves, with coherent and coordinated lines that hinted and outlined shapes through color, and the ups and downs of shapes in the painting brought about changes in color.
+At the end of the 19th century, the "Fauvism" was prevalent in France, where painters used bright and heavy colors and crude brushwork to create strong visual effects, showing an expressionist tendency to pursue emotional expression.
+Maurice de Vlaminck (France, 1876-1958) and Andr é Delang were immersed in the study of color all day long in their early days.
+Together, they created the "Shatt School" as the source of "Fauvism".
+He said, "I increase the brightness of all colors and transform everything I feel into a solid colored orchestral piece."
+Edvard Munch (Norway, 1863-1944) often used themes such as life, death, love, terror, and loneliness, expressing his feelings and emotions through contrasting lines, color blocks, concise and exaggerated shapes.
+His painting style influenced the formation of expressionism in Germany and Central Europe.
+The sentence is:.
+Henri Matisse (France, 1869-1954) was skilled at extracting high-purity colors from natural objects and combining flat color blocks according to certain internal needs to create a musical rhythm.
+He said, "I use color as an expression of emotion, not as a plagiarism of nature."
+Andr é Derain (France, 1880-1954) regarded color as the soul of painting and used subtle and elegant cool tones as the main color used in his creations.
+He gave up the subjective expression of expressionist style and devoted himself to establishing a mutually dependent and interwoven relationship with objects.
+He once said, "Realism has become...
+It's over, and painting has just begun.
+Albert Marquet (France, 1875-1947) conducted in-depth research on traditional art and was influenced by the art trends of the time.
+His painting style began to transition from Impressionist style to Neo Impressionist style, with the use of pointillism.
+The "Fauvism" style originally portrayed in his works was abandoned, and he pursued a sense of space with different levels of brightness.
+Georges Rouault (France, 1871-1958) gradually developed his own artistic style through his contemplation of society and religion.
+His themes were expressed through bold thin strokes of dark red and blue, creating strong contours that created a rather melancholic and gloomy image.
+In his later years, his painting style was mostly thick strokes, with vibrant tones and thick lines used to outline the image.
+Henri Charles Manguin (France, 1874-1949) did not use straight lines to depict themes in his paintings, but instead used clever curves that were coherent and coordinated between lines, implying and outlining shapes through colors, and the ups and downs of shapes in his paintings brought about color changes.
 Raoul Dufy (France, 1877-1953) loved to depict nature and life straightforwardly, exuding an elegant and agile temperament.
-Through lively brushstrokes, he exaggerated and transformed objects, pursuing decorative effects.
+Through lively brushstrokes, he exaggerated and deformed objects, pursuing decorative effects.

 72莫里斯·德·弗拉芒克《厄尔河畔的风景》-编辑 拷贝.jpg